ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 </ExampleTabs.Code>
 <ExampleTabs.Schema>

-Simply remove the field from the original type.
+Simply remove the field from the existing type.

 </ExampleTabs.Schema>
 </ExampleTabs>